hyu6/docker-complex/README.md

 # docker-complex

-A multi-container application using React, Express, Redis, and Postgres.
+A multi-container Fibonacci number calculator using React, Express, Redis, and Postgres.